How to View the Chest of Saint Simeon in Zadar, Croatia

 As we made our way up to the altar in a quiet procession, we came upon the sarcophagus with its two red velvet curtains drawn open.
 Inside were the 2,000-year-old mummified remains of St. Simeon.

 The opulent silver chest was made in 1380 by one of the most skilled goldsmiths at the time.
 The engravings feature the legends and miracles surrounding St. Simeon.
-This sarcophagus is also protected by UNESCO.
+Furthermore, this sarcophagus is also protected by UNESCO.

 The relics of St. Simeon are very important to the people of Zadar.
 St. Simeon is the patron saint of the city.